| The sections to be presented will

 early hospitalization, bedrest, and supportive approaches

 to nutrition while psychiatric treatment is being initiated.
+Also of particular interest both

 in childhood cases of anorexia nervosa and in the childhood